 Keeping Hillingdon safe

-We are urging residents to adhere to the government's national coronavirus (COVID-19) restrictions to protect themselves and others.
+We are urging residents to adhere to the government's coronavirus (COVID-19) guidance to protect themselves and others.

 If any of your friends, family or neighbours do not have access to our website or social media pages, please share this information with them, ensuring you follow social distancing guidelines.

 - National restrictions

 - Working from home